Everest Base Camp Trek with Helicopter Return – 7 Days

 • TIMS (Trekkers’ Information Management System) Card

-• Sleeping Bag, Down jackets (to be returned after trip is completed)
+• Sleeping bag & down jackets are Provided (To be returned after the trek is completed)

 Price Excludes